 JLPT Test centers around the world in 2021

-As of January 2021, there are 47 testing venues in Japan, 274 overseas centers in 94 countries worldwide.
+As of January 2021, 47 testing venues are in Japan and 274 overseas centers in 94 countries worldwide.
 The total number of candidates has surpassed 1 million in 2017.

 There are 8 test JLPT centers in India — Bengaluru, Chennai, Kolkata, Mumbai, New Delhi, Pune, Santiniketan (West Bengal), and Salem (Tamil Nadu).